Gut Health and Osteoporosis❤️

 ✅ Osteoclasts and osteoblast activity may be affected by the gut microbiome, and therefore future interventions can be targeted to the gut.

-✅ Exercise does alter the gut microbiome, potentially lowering inflammation, by increasing blood circulation, similar to how it helps with your heart health while potentially increasing bone strength
+✅ Exercise does alter the gut microbiome, potentially lowering inflammation by increasing blood circulation, similar to how it helps with your heart health while potentially increasing bone strength

 ✅ A Mediterranean or anti-inflammatory diet is probably best.
 Food diversity, including fruits, vegetables, beans, fish, nuts, seeds, fermented foods, low sugar, minimally processed food, as well as limited alcohol will help your gut stay healthy